-The courses in the South Pacific are held annually and are organised by the Pacific Society of Anaesthetists.
-The NZSA has supported these courses for a number of years by covering the expenses of visiting teachers from New Zealand and helping to provide locum cover so that Pacific anaesthetists can attend the meeting.
+South Pacific course are held annually and organised by the Pacific Society of Anaesthetists.
+The NZSA has supported these courses for some years by covering the expenses of visiting teachers from New Zealand and helping to provide locum cover so that Pacific anaesthetists can attend the meeting.

 If you would like to help, please contact Wayne Morriss firstname.lastname@example.org